In this section:

 - Staff member proficient in sign language

-- Wheelchair accessible doors with accessible key locks
+- Wheelchair accessible doors

 - Wheelchair accessible climate controls for heat and air-conditioning